 In 1984, following an invitation to participate in a cultural exchange tour to Nicaragua, Willie helped found Flor de Caña, the Latin ensemble which would be his home for the next 10 years.
 The band recorded two CDs for Flying Fish and shared the stage with such notables as Tito Puente, Rubén Blades, Poncho Sanchez, Richie Havens and Pete Seeger.
 The band performed throughout North America and in Central America and the Caribbean.

 Since 1994, Willie has focused his energies on the New England music scene.
-In addition to leading his own groups, Willie has been a featured performer with the Latin jazz ensemble La Luna Quintet, with the bossa nova group Sambossa, with vocalist/pianist Geoffrey Dana Hicks and with the Mystic Chorale, the Marlene Jazz Ensemble, the Mood Elevators, the Blue Suede Boppers, Chops Turner, The Manny Santos Quintet, James Brown impersonator “JC” and Enfusion, among others.
+In addition to leading his own groups, Willie has been a featured performer with the Latin jazz ensemble La Luna Quintet, with the bossa nova group Sambossa, with vocalist/pianist Geoffrey Dana Hicks and with the Mystic Chorale, the Marlene Jazz Ensemble, the Mood Elevators, the Blue Suede Boppers, Chops Turner, The Manny Santos Quintet, The RPS Band, James Brown impersonator “JC” and Enfusion, among others.
 He led a band featuring vocalist Wanetta Jackson in front of 8000 people at the Amistad to Boston Celebration Day at the Fleet Boston Pavilion in the fall of 2003.
 Willie has performed with jazz icons Avery Sharpe and Kurt Elling.

 Willie has had a long-term musical partnership with the extraordinary pianist, Jacqueline Schwab.
 Jacqueline can be heard on the sound tracks to most of Ken Burns' documentary films and has played her personal interpretation of Americana, Celtic, Latin American and spiritual repertoire at venues as prestigious as the White House, the Smithsonian Institution, A Prairie Home Companion and The Late Show with David Letterman.
 Willie and Jacqueline meet somewhere in the middle of their varied musical passions, stretching each other in challenging and rewarding ways.
 For more information about Jacqueline, visit her website: Jacqueline Schwab.com